Medellín Metro: History

 As a company, the Medellín Metro was created for the administration and operation of the Metro system.
 It was founded with the association of the Medellín Municipality and the Antioquia Government.
 In 1979, research on economic and technical possibilities began, performed by the company Mott, Hay and Anderson Ltd.

 In 1980 the project was presented to the National Government, and in 1982 it was approved by the National Council of Economic and Social Policies.
 It also gave the company an external contract of 100% of the required resources for the work.
 In 1984 the company subcontracted German and Spanish firms.

 On 30 November 1995, 11:00 (local time), the first journey between Niquía and Poblado Stations began.
 The first phase of the metro network was completed in 1996.

 The citizens soon welcomed the new service, and the social and cultural impact was significant.
 The Medellín Metro soon became a symbol of the city (it was the first, and still the only, rail-based Metro system in Colombia) which encouraged tourism and new business growth in areas of the city.
 There were visitors first from other regions and cities of Colombia and afterwards from abroad.
 Importantly, the metro bridged previously disparate poor urban and wealthy urban areas.
 The Metro passes through districts with widely varied socio-economic compositions.
 For example, it passes through both "Lovaina" and "Poblado".

 Commuters also saw a vast improvement in transit times.
-Previously, workers from Bello spent two hours by bus travelling to Envigado.
-With the Metro, travel times between those two cities was shortened to just 30 minutes.
+For example, a two-hour bus trip from Bello to Envigado requires only 30 minutes on the Metro.

 Network

 The Medellín Metro currently comprises two lines: Line A, which is 25.8 km long and serves 21 stations, and Line B, which is 5.5 km long and serves 6 stations (plus San Antonio station, the transfer station with Line A).
 There is also a tram line: Line T-A (Ayacucho Tram).

-Additionally, the aerial cable car system, Metrocable, which supplements the Metro system, comprises five lines: Line J with 3 stations (plus one transfer station with Metro Line B), Line K with 3 stations (plus one transfer station with Line L), Line L with one station (plus one transfer station with Line K), Line H with two stations (plus one transfer station with Line T-A) and Line M with two stations (plus one transfer station with Line T-A).
+Additionally, the aerial cable car system, Metrocable, which supplements the Metro system, comprises five lines: Line J with 3 stations (plus one transfer station with Metro Line B), Line K with 3 stations (plus one transfer station with Line L), Line L with one station (plus one transfer station with Line K), Line H with two stations (plus one transfer station with Line T-A), Line M with two stations (plus one transfer station with Line T-A) and Line P with three stations (plus one transfer station with Line A).

-As of 2019, there are 27 Metro stations, 15 Metrocable stations, 3 Tramway stations (+ 6 stops), 20 BRT stations (+ 8 feeding buses stops) in the Medellín network, all listed in the following table; for a total of approx. 79 stations (14 stops); transfer stations are in bold, and the transfer station between Metro Lines A and B is shown in bold-italic:
+As of 2019, there are 27 Metro stations, 18 Metrocable stations, 3 Tramway stations (+ 6 stops), 20 BRT stations (+ 8 feeding buses stops) in the Medellín network, all listed in the following table; for a total of approx. 79 stations (14 stops); transfer stations are in bold, and the transfer station between Metro Lines A and B is shown in bold-italic: